 This page shows all current projects grouped by Customer with project status (Not Started, In Progress and Complete) and assigned Project Tags/Categories.
 All visible fields (customer name, project titles, tags, and categories) can be used in the Search field to display relevant projects.

-You can also use the Archived Projects screen to delete projects using the 3-dot control.
+You can also use the Archived Projects page to access the ‘Delete Project‘ option (3-dot control).

 Creating Your First Project